info-201a-sp20/final-project-sylvisyl/README.md

  - **What is the quality of preschool education in King County?**

- This can be answered by comparing if the King County Average CLASS Scores meet the score goal from SPP
+ This can be answered by comparing if the King County Average CLASS Scores meet the score goal from SPP.

 <br>